The best source of omega 3’s that come to mind for most is fish.

 |Sunflower Seeds||0.5 cup||0.05||25.05||0.00|

-Obviously the ratio doesn’t mean everything, since you probably don’t want to eat 10 cups of spinach a day.
+Obviously the ratio doesn’t mean everything, since you probably don’t want to eat 10 cups of spinach a day, which will likely result in green poop.
 But it does tell you the best foods in general to try to regularly fit into your diet to get a good balance of omega 3 and 6 fatty acids.